 Claudia Schmitz (*1975 in Mainz, Germany) is a timebased media artist.
 After studying film and media studies, art history and mathematics in Mainz and Cologne, she graduated from the KHM Köln – Academy of Media Arts Cologne.

-Claudia Schmitz uses pneumatic sculpture, multidimensional drawing and video to create new imaginary dimensions, to explore new forms of space.
-By passing through temporary stages, by discarding and re-inventing themselves, the pieces explore oscillating stages of being and non-being, of existence inside and outside the image.
-Triggered into action by the spectators, many of her pieces discuss the extent and possibilities of participation.
+By passing through temporary stages, by discarding and re-inventing themselves, her pieces explore oscillating stages of being and non-being, of existence inside and outside the image.
+Relying on the spectators to trigger them, many of her pieces discuss the extent and possibilities of participation.